-11. For the seasons 2000 to 2002 the taking of 2⊕ humpback whales each season is permitted by Bequians of St Vincent and The Grenadines, but only when the meat and products of such whales are to be used exclusively for local consumption in St Vincent and The Grenadines.
+11. For the seasons 2003-2007 the number of humpback whales to be taken by the Bequians of St Vincent and The Grenadines shall not exceed 20.
+The meat and products of such whales are to be used exclusively for local consumption in St Vincent and The Grenadines.
+Such whaling must be conducted under formal legislation that accords with the submission of the Government of St. Vincent and The Grenadines (IWC/54/AS 8 rev2).
+The quota for the seasons 2006 and 2007 shall only become operative after the Commission has received advice from the Scientific Committee that the take of 4 humpback whales for each season is unlikely to endanger the stock.
 It is forbidden to strike, take or kill calves or any humpback whale accompanied by a calf.